aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 Only listen to the fortune cookie; disregard all other fortune telling units.
+> 🥠 He who laughs last is laughing at you.

-Last update: Sat Aug  8 05:33:52 2026
+Last update: Sun Aug  9 05:39:03 2026

 ### Let's play! 🎮